pwighton/ci-qms/QM-001--QualityManual.md

 __NewInstitue__ **SHALL** appoint a Management Representative with the following minimum responsibilities:

--   Authority to prevent initiation or continuation of *clinical investigations* that do not meet quality standards or regulatory requirements until the deficiency or unsatisfactory condition is corrected.
-When a dispute occurs concerning the quality of a *clinical investigation*, the issue is brought before Executive Management for resolution.
+-   Authority to prevent initiation or continuation of *observational studies* that do not meet quality standards or regulatory requirements until the deficiency or unsatisfactory condition is corrected.
+When a dispute occurs concerning the quality of a *observational study*, the issue is brought before Executive Management for resolution.

 -   Promotes awareness of Good Clinical Practice (GCP) requirements,